How Many Lives Can a Polyester Garment Have?

 Not fully.
 Bottle-to-fiber recycling can reduce virgin PET use and is better than landfilling bottles, but it is still often a one-way route.
 Once PET becomes a dyed, printed, blended garment, returning it to food-grade bottles via mechanical recycling is not realistic.

 Traditional recycling struggles with cotton-poly blends because separation and melt contamination are difficult.
-Enzymatic recycling is designed to selectively depolymerize polyester, enabling a potential textile-to-textile path for blends that were previously considered “hard to recycle.”
+Enzymatic recycling is designed to selectively depolymerize polyester, opening a potential textile-to-textile path for blends that were previously treated as hard-to-recycle waste.

 The biggest constraints are operational and systemic, including: